-Advanced shows all theming options explained below.
+Advanced link shows all theming options explained below

-Theme drop down menu allows to chose pre-set themes which comes packed with PeaZip, or a custom theme, selecting a theme package with extension ".theme.7z".
+Theme drop down menu allows to choose pre-set themes, which comes packed with PeaZip, or a custom theme, selecting a theme package with extension ".theme.7z".
+Custom themes can be downloaded from "Download themes" link on the panel, pointing to Add-Ons page on PeaZip website.